Feature #1087: DVR Improvements

 And finally you've got live tv interaction, if a client sets higher priority and causes a recording to terminate and therefore need re-scheduling that might cause another recording previously added to move.
 So now you're not just informing the user at the point of entry (actually the same is true for the previous paragraph).

 But..
 I do agree it needs to be included.

-Updated by Ronald van Eijck about 7 years ago
+Updated by Ronald van Eijck over 7 years ago

 For scheduling algorithms MythTV might be a good source of inspiration.